meeshkan/hmt/README.md

 Meeshkan helps developers write effective integration tests.

-## When should you write integration tests?
+## When should you use integration tests?

 If your app or service integrates with another app or service, integration testing is a good way to make sure that your app correctly handles input from that service, including unexpected input.